In Memory of Elizabeth Howe, Salem, 1692: Runway show

-The collection was presented in a dimly-lit room with a circular stage covered with dark gravel.
+The collection was presented in a dimly lit room with a circular stage covered with dark gravel.
 A red pentagram, a symbol commonly associated with witchcraft and paganism, was laid into the rocks while a 45-foot screen in the shape of an inverted pyramid was suspended above.
 The show opened with the faces of three women projected on the screen, while a voice whispered "I open my heart to you, I open my spirit to you, I open my body to you."
 Throughout the show, a film played on the screen depicting macabre imagery of flames, blood, insects, owls, decaying human heads, and naked women.
 Models walked along the outline of the pentagram rather than in the traditional straight line.
-The overall effect was of a Satanic ritual.
+Author Andrew Wilson described the overall effect as reminiscent of a Satanic ritual.

 Forty-nine looks were presented in total.
-The first ensembles focused on a soft look, with rounded silhouettes, padded hips, and quilted fabric.
+The first series of ensembles focused on a soft look, with rounded silhouettes, padded hips, and quilted fabric.
 The show then moved to blue and gold Egyptian-inspired items, followed by a series of more commercial skirts, wrap jackets, and denim items, interspersed with leather bustiers.
 The final phase comprised mostly black or very dark dresses with various embellishments, including the long beaded gowns.
 The last four ensembles had elaborate patterns rendered in black beading; the closing look featured a model dusted with gold pigment.